sydfrederick/RepData_PeerAssessment1/PA1_template.md

 ### Average Daily Activity Pattern

-Now, let's take a look at a time series plot of the 5-minute intervals and the averag number of steps taken averaged across all days:
+Now, let's take a look at a time series plot of the 5-minute intervals and the average number of steps taken averaged across all days:

 ```r